Who Was Gilda Radner?

 Comedian and actress Gilda Susan Radner was born on June 28, 1946, in Detroit, Michigan.
 Radner came from an affluent Jewish family, but her early life had its challenges.
 Her mother loathed winter in Detroit, so she uprooted Radner from school to go to Florida for several months each year.
 This move interrupted her studies and made it hard for her to make friends.
 Radner was also teased for being overweight while growing up.

 Closer to her father, Radner went to see theatrical productions in Detroit with him.
 It was just one of the ways he supported her interest in performing.
 Sadly, her father passed away when she was only in her early teens.

 After high school, Radner went to the University of Michigan.
 She studied theater there, but she never completed her degree.
 Instead Radner moved to Toronto.
 She eventually became a member of the renowned Toronto-based comedy troupe Second City, performing with Dan Aykroyd and John Belushi.

-Gilda Radner moved to New York City along with John Belushi to work on The National Lampoon Radio Hour.
+Radner moved to New York City along with Belushi to work on The National Lampoon Radio Hour.
 The pair also appeared together on stage in The National Lampoon Show.
 Radner and Belushi would continue collaborating with their next big project — Saturday Night Live.